-A Portrait of Jennifer Patschke, Director of College and Career Readiness
+A Portrait of Jennifer Patschke, Executive Director of Elementary Schools and Federal Programs

-Jennifer Patschke has served as Taylor ISD’s Director of Federal Programs and Director of Career and Tech since January 2018.
-Jennifer is responsible for evaluating all federal legislation, projects and programs for grant entitlement.
+Jennifer Patschke has served as Taylor ISD’s Director of Elementary Schools and Federal Programs.
+Jennifer supervises T.H.
+Johnson Elementary, Naomi Pasemann Elementary, and Main Street Intermediate.
+Jennifer is also responsible for evaluating all federal legislation, projects and programs for grant entitlement.
 In addition, she participates in drafting proposals and reports, including the writing and developing program goals, for submission of federal funds to the Texas Education Agency.
 Jennifer is committed to advancing a plethora of academic programs and needs across Taylor ISD by seeking federal funds.
 In this position, her primary goal is to obtain as many resources as possible to help the district to meet all students’ needs.

 Though this is a relatively new role for Jennifer, she has been a diligent servant to Taylor ISD over the past 25 years.
 She has spent the last 12 years of her career as the Principal of Naomi Pasemann Elementary.
 Along with overseeing all facets of the school, including instructional programs, operations, personnel, budget and district policies, Jennifer implemented Stephen Covey’s Leader in Me curriculum to the school.
 As a result, Naomi Pasemann Elementary has been recognized as a “Leader in Me” campus and continues to promote leadership among all students, by emphasizing student lead tasks and projects.
 Additionally, Jennifer helped pioneer other key successful programs at the school, such as a love for reading program, which facilitates “pleasure reading” and a pursuit of higher education among students.
 Jennifer is dedicated to continuing elevating “little leaders” in her current position as Director of Federal Programs and Director of Career and Tech, in the capacity of seeking programs that will further the leadership abilities of all Taylor ISD students.